cloudfoundry/bpm-release/docs/transitioning.md

   KEY: VALUE
 ```

+!!! note
-*Note*: that it is not currently possible for one value to interpolate values
+    It is not currently possible for one value to interpolate values
     from another.
 If this is required, perform the interpolation earlier in the erb
     rendering, or later in a shell script that is called by BPM.

 #### Runtime Configuration